 Conference Board Global Consumer Confidence Index (CCI) – This index is based on data from the Conference Board Global Consumer Confidence Survey, an online survey of more than 30,000 respondents across countries in Africa, Asia-Pacific, Europe, Latin America, the Middle East and North America.
 A reading above 100 means that there are more optimistic consumers than pessimistic consumers in a survey region; a reading below 100 means the opposite.

-Conference Board Leading Economic Index (LEI) – This index tracks a group of composite indexes (manufacturers’ orders, initial unemployment insurance claims, et al.) as a means of gauging the strength of a particular industry or the economy.
+Conference Board Leading Economic Index (LEI) – This index tracks a group of composite indices (manufacturers’ orders, initial unemployment insurance claims, etc.) as a means of gauging the strength of a particular industry or the economy.

-Conference Board Measure of CEO Confidence – This quarterly report, based on a survey of approximately 100 CEOs in a wide variety of industries, details chief executives’ attitudes and expectations regarding the overall state of the economy as well as their own industry.
+Conference Board Measure of CEO Confidence – This quarterly report, based on a survey of more than 100 CEOs in a wide variety of industries, details chief executives’ attitudes and expectations regarding the overall state of the economy as well as their own industry.

 Consumer Price Index (CPI) – This index, compiled by the U.S. Bureau of Labor Statistics, examines the weighted average of the prices of a basket of consumer goods and services, such as transportation, food and medical care.
 It is calculated by averaging price changes for each item in the basket.
 Changes in the CPI are used to assess price changes associated with the cost of living.
 The CPI is one of the most frequently used statistics for identifying periods of inflation or deflation.